-FARM NAME: Lockerley Estate (twinned with Preston farms), Hampshire
+FARM NAME: Lockerley Estate and Preston Farm, Hampshire

 FARM SIZE: 2,000 ha

-DESCRIPTION: Lockerley Farm and Estate has a mission to be a regenerative and successful farming business, championing a style of agriculture where biodiversity, the soil, and community wellbeing are at the heart of all they do.
+DESCRIPTION: Lockerley Estate and Preston Farms is a progressive, regenerative and successful farming business that champions an approach to agriculture where biodiversity, the soil, and the wellbeing of its community and future generations, is at the heart of all it does.

-In spring 2016, they began their shift to regenerative farming and to date they have achieved a 46% reduction in pesticide spend since 2015, a reduction of 53% in tonnes of nitrogen fertiliser in the same period, and 1.1% increase in soil organic matter.
+In spring 2016, the Estate and Farm began their shift to regenerative practices and, to date, they have achieved a significant reduction in pesticide spend, a reduction of 53% in tonnes of nitrogen fertiliser in the same period, and continued increase in key soil indicators.

 THEIR APPROACH TO FEEDING THE SOIL: